Wildfire Damage and Impact on the Economy and You

 Governments should not allow human development in pristine forests.
 New forest roads increase the likelihood of human-caused fires.

 Medium-term, governments can promote policies that conserve water.
 These include waste-water recycling, desert landscaping, and low-flow appliances.
 They should also reverse subsidy policies that encourage thirsty crops like cotton.
-Instead, direct subsidies toward crops like prickly pear.
+Instead, they should direct subsidies toward crops like prickly pear.

 Long-term, the government must stop climate change to reduce wildfires.
 Nations must cap the amount of greenhouse gases emitted into the Earth's atmosphere.
 Once that is done, carbon emissions trading can encourage businesses to adhere to the cap.
 A carbon tax can punish them if they do not.